stevenhauser/backbone-rivetable/README.md

 # backbone.rivetable

-Implements live data-binding between Backbone models and views via [Rivets.js](1)
+Implements live data-binding between Backbone models and views via [Rivets.js][1].

+**Note that this project is still in its early stages and is very much a work in progress.**

 ## How it works